DavidRandallPeters/UnrealEngine/UE4_023_3rdPerson-I_BPVariables.md

 Here, we're multiplying our input by an incredibly large, arbitrary number.

-The number is huge because the torque value takes the mass of the mesh into account (measured in Newton centimetres) - in real-world terms, this all makes sense.
+The number is huge because the torque value takes the mass of the mesh into account (measured in Newton centimetres).

-But we're not actually much bothered about the sphere's mass.. we're just arbitrarily tweaking this large number to get some movement happening.
+In real-world terms, this all makes sense.
+But here we're not actually much bothered about the sphere's mass.. we're just arbitrarily tweaking this large number to get some movement happening.